The Crusades (game)

-The Crusades, subtitled "Western Invasions of the Holy Land 1097-1191 A.D.", is a medieval board wargame published by Simulations Publications Inc. (SPI) in 1977 that simulates the First and Crusades.
+The Crusades, subtitled "Western Invasions of the Holy Land 1097-1191 A.D.", is a medieval board wargame published by Simulations Publications Inc. (SPI) in 1977 that simulates the First and Third Crusades.

 Background

 During the century following the death of the Islamic prophet Muhammad in 632, Muslim forces captured Jerusalem.
 By the 11th century, European ties to the Holy Land had deteriorated.
 Christians returning from pilgrimages reported difficulties with Arabic authorities and the oppression of Christians.
 The result was the First Crusade, where four main armies left Europe around August 1096, and succeeded in capturing Jerusalem.
 A century later, after Jerusalem was captured by Saladin in 1187, more European armies converged during the Third Crusade.

 Description

 The Crusades is a board wargame with two scenarios; the "First Crusade" scenario is a multi-player game, and the "Third Crusade" is a 2-player game.

 Common gameplay

 Both scenarios use a set of common rules.
 This includes: